FSipiano/newbieDictionary/README.md

 #### API -
 Stands for Application Programming Interface, which provides a comprehensive layer of communication and callbacks to the original software layer, so that it becomes easier to integrate.
 Example- The google maps API allows you to integrate their maps to your apps through their API.

+#### Arrays -
+Arrays are containers that hold variables, they're used to group together similar variables.
+You can think of arrays like a book shelf where books are kept next to each other in a row.
+Similarly arrays are stored in memory as a continuous block.

 #### ASCII -
 Stands for 'American Standard Code for Information Interchange'.
 It is the set of common characters use in electronic communication, based in English alphabet, numbers, punctuation symbols and non-printing control characters (like Escape, Tabulation, Backspace, End of Line, etc).
 This standard is the base line to newer sets of characters like UTF-8 standard, that extends ASCII including new characters like Latin or German characters by example.